eakraj10/flask-weather-app/README.md

 ---

-# Features
+## Features

-- Search for weather by city or location using the OpenWeatherMap API
+- Search weather by city or location using OpenWeatherMap API
 - Save location and custom date range input to local database
 - View full history of saved searches
 - Edit or delete existing weather records